TZstatsADS/ADS_Teaching/Projects_startercodes/Project3_PoodleKFC/doc/project3_desc.md

 - The `output` folder is the holding place for feature extracted, other intermediate and final results.

 The instructional team will download each team's GitHub repo and cross-examine each team's proposal for reproducibility on the current dataset and for reliability using a different dataset.

-##### Project learning support

-Each week, we will give a tutorial in class and having live discussion and brainstorm sessions.
-The instruction team will join team discussions during class and online.

-- week 1 (2/24): introduction and project description
-- week 2 (3/3): image processing and feature extraction
-- week 3 (3/10): supervised learning and model assessment
-- Final presentation (3/24)

 ##### Suggested team workflow
 1. [wk1] Week 1 is the **planning** week.
 Read data description, fully understand the **project requirement**, and browse data and the starter codes.